 Harry Potter Forbidden Forest Experience FAQs

 - Is the Harry Potter Forbidden Forest Experience scary?
-Not really!
-It’s a very family friendly experience.
-The only part that may frighten those with arachnophobia is Aragog’s lair but its cordoned off.
-So, you have the choice whether to walk in or walk past it!
+Not really.
+It’s a very family-friendly experience.
+The only part that may frighten those with arachnophobia is Aragog’s lair but it’s cordoned off.
+So, you have the choice of whether to walk in or walk past it!

 - Will it be cancelled in bad weather?
 No. The Forbidden Forest Experience will go ahead in whatever the weather.
 So, make sure to dress appropriately.
 It’s mainly undercover though so it shouldn’t be too bad in the rain.

 - Is there food and drinks at the event?
-Yes, they have hot and cold drinks, snacks and dinner options.
-There’s even adult cocktails and mulled wine!
+Yes, they have hot and cold drinks, snacks, and dinner options.
+There are even adult cocktails and mulled wine.
 But, make sure to budget enough money.